 I, Bola Macarthy, School Director, do hereby certify that all statements included in this catalog are true and correct to the best of my knowledge and belief.

 The following agreement documents are two parts of the contract between the school and the student.
-Registered students should click to download the enrollment program of their program and the school catalog and download.
+Registered students should download the enrollment program of their choice and the school academic catalog below

 If you require additional information or assistance, do not hesitate to contact the school office